Mechanisms and Computational Design of Multi-Modal End-Effector with Force Sensing using Gated Networks: Hardware Design

 \subsection{Circuitry and Sensors}

 The electronics of the MAGPIE gripper, shown in \fig{fig:pcb}, are designed to be modular and self-contained, allowing for straightforward integration with the rest of the robotic system.
-The electrical circuit boards are developed using the hardware description language, Polymorphic Blocks \cite{PolymorphicBlocks} and its human-computer interface \cite{PolymorphicBlocksEdge}, which enables schematic, component-level design, electrical modeling, and design verification programmatically.
+The electrical circuit boards are developed using Polymorphic Blocks \cite{PolymorphicBlocks} and its human-computer interface \cite{PolymorphicBlocksEdge}, which enables schematic, component-level design, electrical modeling, and design verification.
 The MAGPIE PCB board integrates a BLDC motor, a 6-axis inertial measurement unit (IMU), an RGB camera, a current/voltage sensor, a color touch display, DC-DC converters, and interfaces via UART and CANBus.
 The IMU and the cameras will benefit the future end-effector state estimation and visual servo.
-The four 3-axis hall effect sensors are mounted on custom flexible PCBs with stiffers to simplify sensor placement and reduce hardware complexity.
-This flexible PCB design minimizes wiring and potential points of failure, improving sensor reliability and ease of installation in MAGPIE.
+The 3-axis Hall effect sensor is soldered on a custom flexible PCB to minimize wiring and simplify sensor placement, reducing potential points of failure.